KIT-IBPT/epics-open62541/README.md

 passed for the username and password.
 In this example, `C0` is the identifier for the connection.
 This identifier is used when referring to a connection from the EPICS

+The `open62541ConnectionSetup` command will establish a connection that is neither signed nor encrypted.
+If you need such a connection, please refer to the section called “Using encryption” later in this document.

 ### Configuring records